thautwarm/MLStyle.jl/README.md

 To run these cross-implementation benchmarks, some extra dependencies should be installed:

-- `(v1.4) pkg> add https://github.com/thautwarm/Benchmarkplotting.jl#master` for making cross-implementation plotting.

-- `(v1.4) pkg> add Gadfly MacroTools Match BenchmarkTools StatsBase Statistics ArgParse DataFrames`.
+- `(v1.4) pkg> add Gadfly MacroTools Rematch Match BenchmarkTools StatsBase Statistics ArgParse DataFrames`.

 - `(v1.4) pkg> add MLStyle` for a specific version of MLStyle.jl is required.